 Major or Degree Required: Bachelor of Arts in Journalism, Media, Mass Communication, or Communication Studies

-Students wishing to enter into the field of fashion product management will study fashion management, marketing, advertising and sales.
+Students wishing to enter into the field of fashion product management will study fashion management, marketing, advertising and sales and other fashion courses.
 This highly competitive field will require internships and likely other retail or fashion-related job experience before even obtaining an entry-level position.

 Brand managers will typically work in an office setting where they review data on products and marketing strategies to create and hone promotional approaches to position their brand effectively.
 On-the-job experience is the main way to move up in this career as the job expectations for brand managers is to be an expert at marketing, understand the product development process as well as have confidence in dealing with PR companies.
 This career path will involve multitasking on a daily basis since brand managers will have to have some understanding of all of the stages fashion passes through from conceptual design to the sale process.